invpe/HashNet/Release/README.md

 Since this is in POC, It is recommended to run the binaries in the loop, in case the mining exits due to software issues, loop will restart it again.

+✋ It is convenient to use [Startup Scripts](https://github.com/invpe/HashNet/tree/main/Release/StartupScripts) when running binaries, they ensure miners run in the loop so there's no hussle to restart anything.

 # Instructions

 ## Windows

 ![image](https://github.com/user-attachments/assets/de001ec0-5173-43f4-b61e-855f7b2dcc41)

 Download the `hashnet.exe` file and run with `hashnet.exe YOUR_HASHNET_SERVER_DOT_COM your_miner_id`.